-On May 2, 2018, we entered into a purchase agreement (the "Purchase Agreement") and a Registration Rights Agreement (the "Registration Rights Agreement") with LPC.
-Pursuant to the Purchase Agreement, LPC has agreed to subscribe for up to \$10,000,000 of our common shares over the 30-month term of the Purchase Agreement.
+On October 10, 2017, we entered into a purchase agreement (the "Purchase Agreement") and a Registration Rights Agreement (the "Registration Rights Agreement") with LPC.
+Pursuant to the Purchase Agreement, LPC has agreed to subscribe for up to \$13,500,000 of our common shares over the 30-month term of the Purchase Agreement.

-Upon satisfaction of the conditions in the Purchase Agreement, including that the registration statement of which this prospectus is a part is declared effective by the SEC and a final prospectus in connection therewith is filed by the SEC (the "Commencement"), we will have the right, from time to time at our sole discretion over the 30-month period from and after the Commencement, to require LPC to subscribe for up to 250,000 of our common shares, subject to adjustments as set forth below (such maximum number of shares, as may be adjusted from time to time, the "Regular Purchase Share Limit"; each such purchase, a "Regular Purchase"); provided, however, that (i) the Regular Purchase Share Limit shall be increased to 300,000 of our common shares if the total number of outstanding common shares on the purchase date exceeds 10,000,000, (ii) the Regular Purchase Share Limit shall be increased to 350,000 of our common shares if the closing sale price of our common shares is not below \$1.00 on the purchase date and the total number of outstanding common shares if the closing sale price of our common shares is not below \$1.00 on the purchase date and the total number of outstanding common shares if the closing sale price of our common shares is not below \$1.00 on the purchase date and the total number of outstanding common shares if the closing sale price of our common shares is not below \$1.00 on the purchase date and the total number of outstanding common shares on the purchase date exceeds 15,000,000.
-The Regular Purchase Share Limit is subject to proportionate adjustment in the event of a reorganization, recapitalization, non-cash dividend, stock split or other similar transaction; provided, that if after giving effect to such full proportionate adjustment, the adjusted Regular Purchase Share Limit would preclude us from requiring LPC to subscribe for common shares at an aggregate purchase price equal to or greater than \$100,000 in any single Regular Purchase shall be adjusted as specified in the Purchase Agreeme require LPC to purchase in any single Regular Purchase common shares having an aggregate purchase price greater than \$1,000,000.
-We may not issue any of our common shares as a Regular Purchase on a date in which the closing sale price of our common shares is below \$0.25 (subject to adjustment for any reorganization, recapitalization, non-cash dividend, stock split or other similar transaction).
-The purchase price for Regular Purchases shall be equal to the lesser of (i) the lowest sale price of our common shares on the applicable purchase date and (ii) the average of the three lowest closing sale prices of our common shares during the 10 business days immediately prior to the applicable purchase date, as reported on the Nasdaq Capital Market.
+Upon satisfaction of the conditions in the Purchase Agreement, including that the registration statement of which this prospectus is a part is declared effective by the SEC and a final prospectus in connection therewith is filed by the SEC (the "Commencement"), we will have the right, from time to time at our sole discretion over the 30-month period from and after the Commencement, to require LPC to subscribe for up to 300,000 of our common shares (a "Regular Purchase"); provided, however, that (i) a Regular Purchase may be increased to up to 350,000 of our common shares provided that the closing sale price of our common shares is not below \$1.00 on the purchase date, (ii) a Regular Purchase may be increased to up to 400,000 of our common shares provided that the closing sale price of our common shares is not below \$1.50 on the purchase date and (iii) a Regular Purchase may be increased to up to 500,000 of our common shares provided that the closing sale price of our common shares is not below \$2.00 on the purchase date; and provided, further, that the aggregate price of any Regular Purchase shall not exceed \$1,000,000.
+We may not issue any of our common shares as a Regular Purchase on a date in which the closing sale price of our common shares is below the greater of CHF 0.40 or the applicable nominal value of a single common share.
+The purchase price for Regular Purchases shall be equal to the lesser of (i) the lowest sale price of our common shares on the purchase date and (ii) the average of the three (3) lowest closing sale prices of our common shares during the 10 business days prior to the purchase date, as reported on the Nasdaq Capital Market.

-We also have the right, at our sole discretion, to require LPC to make tranche purchases of up to \$2,000,000 in separate tranches of not less than \$100,000 and up to \$500,000 for each purchase, at a purchase price equal to the lesser of (i) \$5.00 per common share or (ii) 96% of the purchase price, provided that (a) the closing price of the common shares is not below \$1.00 and (b) the total number of outstanding common shares exceeds 12,500,000.
-We can deliver notice for a tranche purchase at any time, so long as at least 15 business days have passed since a tranche purchase was completed.
+We also have the right, at our sole discretion, to require LPC to make tranche purchases of up to \$3,000,000 in separate tranches of up to \$500,000 for each purchase, at a purchase price equal to the lesser of (i) \$1.50 per common share or (ii) 97% of the purchase price, provided that the closing price of the common shares is not below \$0.70.
+We can deliver notice for a tranche purchase at any time, so long as at least 12 business days have passed since a tranche purchase was completed.

-In all instances, we may not issue common shares to LPC under the Purchase Agreement if it would result in LPC beneficially owning more than 4.99% of our outstanding common shares.
+In all instances, we may not issue common shares to LPC under the Purchase Agreement if it would result in LPC beneficially owning more than 9.99% of our outstanding common shares.

 The Purchase Agreement contains customary representations, warranties and agreements of the parties, certain limitations and conditions to completing future sale transactions, indemnification rights of LPC and other obligations of the parties.
 LPC has covenanted not to cause or engage in any manner whatsoever, any direct or indirect short selling or hedging of the Common Stock.
-We issued LPC a cash commitment fee of \$250,000 for entering into this commitment.
+In connection with the entry into the Purchase Agreement, we paid LPC a cash fee of \$300,000.